mist64/cbmsrc/README.md

 * $E500-$FF5A: code
 * $FF81-$FFF5: jump table
 * $FFFA-$FFFF: vectors

 It does not contain the version byte at $FF80 (which is $AA in the binary) or the "RRBY" signature at $FFF6.

+## KERNAL_C64_03

+The Commodore 64 KERNAL source, final version (901227-03).
+Based on KERNAL_C64_00 and manually patched to reflect differences in the [LST printout of the -03 KERNAL](http://pagetable.com/docs/C64_KERNAL_03_LST.pdf).

+In the printout, the added patch function `PIOKEY` ends with `JMP CLKHI` ($EE85), but the -03 binary contains $EE8E, which is `JMP CLKLO`.
+The printout is probably older than the -03 binary, so the correct `JMP CLKLO` was put into the source.

+The sources have been verified to build the correct -03 KERNAL binary, but no guarantees can be given that all changes, especially in comments and formatting, have been patched correctly.

+It does not contain the version byte at $FF80 (which is $AA in the binary) or the "RRBY" signature at $FFF6.